Let us search market rates Same day decision in principle Free, no obligation advice No impact on credit score

 • Proof of deposit funds

-• Contracts – history of your contracts will help the application.
+• Contracts – The history of your contracts will help the application.
 The more consistency on show, the better.

 What type of mortgage can I apply for as a contractor?

 The type of mortgage is the same.
-Whether you are a first time buyer, moving home, looking for a second property or a landlord looking to increase your portfolio, it does not matter.
+Whether you are a first-time buyer, moving home, looking for a second property or a landlord looking to increase your portfolio, it does not matter.
 There are a series of Lenders on The Mortgage Broker panel, that can place different mortgage types for different circumstances.

 Can I get a mortgage as a new contractor?